 Millenials and Gen Z’ers, did you know getting a job today differed a lot from ten years ago?
 Unlike our parents and grandparents who follows a straight path from school to a job, students of today can choose from several options before settling down to a specific career.
 This is because, despite the current economic crisis, industries create new jobs that did not exist before to cater to technology progress.
 However, our parents had jobs before that will not be applicable anymore as industry practices change.
 That’s why, it’s best to prepare even if you’re still at school.
 How will you kick-start your successful career, you ask?
 You must create your student resume.

-Every job seeker needs a specific kind of resume.
+Every job seeker needs a specific resume.
 There are resumes for executives, military, federal, entry-level, and even students.
 It differs based on the number of experiences.
-For a student seeking employment to support his/her studies, a particular resume must be created.
-And this is called a student resume.
+For students, seeking employment may seem a lifetime away, but it pays to prepare ahead of time.
+What are you waiting for?
+Create your own student resume.

-- Detail and give information about your skills that you have developed while in school;
+4. Detail and give examples how you developed your skills while in school.

-- Highlight a good background on word processing and other computer applications if you consider working part-time in an office setting;
+5. Highlight your background on word processing, essential software such as Photoshop, and other computer programs if you target working in an office setting;

 If you follow these tips when you write your student resume, snagging a job will not present much of a challenge.
 Strap in your confidence and you’ll surely get what you deserve.
 If you need help creating that crucial first step, Resume Valley is here for you.
 Check our services for more information.